JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 (Circle only one answer.)

-1. I thinks it was good for him
+1. I think it was good for him
-2. I thinks it was inevitable
+2. I think it was inevitable
 3. He regrets it now
 4. Other (Please specify : _______________ )